 –> PDF of short CV (February 2017)

-I am an Assistant Professor of Atmospheric Sciences at the University of North Carolina at Charlotte (UNC Charlotte) in the Geography and Earth Sciences Department.
+I am an Associate Professor of Atmospheric Sciences at the University of North Carolina at Charlotte (UNC Charlotte) in the Department of Geography and Earth Sciences.
 I work on research that is at the interface between measurements and simulations.
-My general research explores the relationship between fires, climate, humans, and air quality.
-I teach two courses per semester at UNC Charlotte, which provides a great foundation to explore the science that I work on with students who study Meteorology, Earth and Environmental Sciences, Geology, and Geography among other majors.
+My general research explores the relationship between fires, climate, lightning, humans, and air quality.
+I teach two courses per semester at UNC Charlotte, which provides a great foundation to explore the science that I work on with students who study Meteorology, Earth and Environmental Sciences, Geology, and Geography, among other majors.
 Please browse my research website using the links above.
 My short CV is at the top of this page.
 I also try to keep my Publications and Presentations pages updated, and I’m active on twitter with posts about the atmosphere and climate.

 I was a postdoc at the National Oceanic and Atmospheric Administration (NOAA) Geophysical Fluid Dynamics Laboratory (GFDL

 ) in January 2007.
 My office was at NOAA GFDL, but I was a postdoc through the Cooperative Institute for Climate Science with Princeton University

 .
 My supervisor at NOAA GFDL was Dr. V. Ramaswamy, an Atmospheric Scientist who is now the director of NOAA GFDL.
 I worked closely with Dr. Paul Ginoux

 for over two years.
 After my NOAA GFDL postdoc, I started another postdoc with Professor Stephen Pacala